AA34711 English Electric Canberra B.6 WT370 -Wg. Cdr. Paul Mallorie

 Product Info

-When the English Electric Canberra entered Royal Air Force service during the spring of 1951, it was unquestionably the most advanced and most capable jet-powered bomber aircraft the world had ever seen.
-While it wasn’t integrated enough to see service during the Korean War, the conflict did see production of the Canberra accelerate significantly, with the jet designated a ‘super priority’ type.
+When the English Electric Canberra entered Royal Air Force service in spring 1951, it was unquestionably the world's most advanced jet-powered bomber.
+Though it missed service in Korea, the conflict accelerated its production significantly, with the jet designated 'Super priority' status.

 What's Inside